Aquatic Species Restoration Plan

 The state legislature established the Chehalis Basin Board to provide long-term oversight of the Chehalis Basin Strategy.
 The seven-member board represents the Chehalis River Basin Flood Authority, Confederated Tribes of the Chehalis Reservation, and Quinault Indian Nation, as well as agricultural, environmental, and economic interests in the basin.
 There are also five non-voting board members representing various state agencies.

-Aquatic Species Restoration Plan Steering Committee
+Aquatic Species Restoration Program Steering Committee

 The Quinault Indian Nation, Confederated Tribes of the Chehalis Reservation, and state Department of Fish and Wildlife (WDFW) lead the Chehalis Basin ASRP Steering Committee.
 The committee provides policy direction for the ASRP, convenes subcommittees such as the Science and Technical Review Team, and recommends projects and budgets for ASRP funding to the Chehalis Basin Board.
 Additional representation comes from Ecology's Office of the Chehalis Basin, the Chehalis Basin Partnership, a local conservation district representative, and other non-profit entities and environmental consultants.